bitrise-io/devcenter/_articles/en/builds/sensitive-input-field.md

 - env vars
 - builds
 - secrets
-summary: Hide sensitive inputs with secret Environment Variables  in your public apps, so that those inputs cannot be viewed in build logs or the `bitrise.yml` of your build.
+description: Hide sensitive inputs with secret Environment Variables  in your public apps, so that those inputs cannot be viewed in build logs or the `bitrise.yml` of your build.
 menu: